IsaacTSampson/face-pixels/README.md

 https://isaactsampson.github.io/face-pixels/

 ## Notes
 I have simplified the code, removing a few bells and whistles and the need for the Next.js framework to keep the code as simple as possible for the sake of this example.
-You can find the original implementation of this component at: https://sneaker-society-fe-108c13acc674.herokuapp.com/
+You can find the original implementation of this component at: https://sneaker-society-fe-108c13acc674.herokuapp.com/.

+IMPORTANT - I encourage viewing this on desktop as it has not yet be optimised for mobile devices.

 ## Learning sources
 Creating particle physics: